phrases, sayings, idioms and expressions at

 Interactions that occur between black people, notably crime that is perpetrated by one black person against another.

-This term originated during the racial riots in the USA in the late 1960s.
+This term originated during the race riots in the USA in the late 1960s.
 The earliest record I can find of it in print is this piece from The Chicago Daily Defender, March 1968:

 "The violence of black man stabbing black man, mugging black man stomping black man, raping black woman.
 Black on black.
 And a black crime against a black gets cancelled out in the mind of a white precinct commander."